KxSystems/docs/docs/style/sam.md

 All functions, and all
 <!-- ~~dependencies~~  -->
 views expressed in terms of them are completely free of side effects.
-All side effects in the core are explictly located in
+All side effects in the core are explicitly located in
 <!-- ~~triggers~~  -->
 views.
 Changes in the state of the core happen only as the result of activity in the outer layer, which in turn is restricted to the form of